Desk fixes

 Winnie Hollowell

-Somewhere around 2pm, a specific and very unglamorous thing happens to a lot of people at their desks: their feet go fuzzy.
+Somewhere around 2pm, feet fall asleep at your desk for a lot of people — a specific and very unglamorous thing.
+Their feet go fuzzy.
 Not painful, exactly.
 Just that buzzing, slightly-numb, “wait, when did that start” feeling that makes you shift in your chair and wonder if you’re coming down with something.
 You’re not.
-You’re sitting wrong, and I say that with the full affection of someone who has spent a genuinely alarming number of hours thinking about chairs.
+You’re sitting wrong, and I say that with the full affection of someone who has spent a genuinely alarming number of hours thinking about chairs, cross-referencing complaints in reviews the way I used to cross-reference call numbers at a reference desk, because apparently that instinct never actually clocks out.

 What’s actually going on (and it’s not what people assume)